Short-term placement of children outside the home

 In the short-term foster family or reception facility, children or young people are received safely, they get the care they need, and their situation is assessed.
 A child may also be placed with a relative or another person close to the child for a short period.

-The child, the family, their loved ones, and the employees and authorities in their network work together during the placement.
-The aim is to find the most suitable means of support and help for the child and the family.
+The child, family and their loved ones, as well as the employees and authorities in their network, work together during the placement.
+The aim is to find the most suitable means of support and help for the child and family.

 During the short-term placement, the responsible social worker makes a decision, based on a joint assessment, whether the child will return to their home or be placed in longer-term care outside the home.